 Registration & Payments

-To view dates for undergraduate class registration, please view the academic calendar.
+- To view dates for undergraduate class registration, please view the academic calendar.
 Please remember you must pay a $50 Room/Damage Deposit before you can register for classes (see below).

-You should meet with your advisor before class registration begins to talk about your course choices and to make sure you are on the right path to graduate on time.
+- You should meet with your advisor before class registration begins to talk about your course choices and to make sure you are on the right path to graduate on time.
 Remember, you are ultimately responsible for fulfilling your degree requirements.

-When you are ready to register, you will need to visit eCommon and sign in using your ECnet username and password.
+- When you are ready to register, you will need to visit eCommon and sign in using your ECnet username and password.
 You should follow the “Registration Instructions” posted on the Registrar’s website.
 Undergraduates must register for 16 credits.

-Kasteel Well Program participants are required to maintain a minimum GPA of 2.0 or higher (2.5 preferred) to remain eligible for the program and may not be on academic probation.
 We will review transcripts after each semester as grades are posted.
 If there is an academic problem, we will attempt to contact you at whichever address, phone, or email address we have on file for you.
 Serious academic problems may result in dismissal from the program.

 Due to the special nature of the castle program, after you’ve arrived at the castle add/drops will not be allowed.

-Billing Inquiries: email@example.com
+- Billing Inquiries: firstname.lastname@example.org

 College Work-Study at the Castle